-Classified as financial assets, measured at fair value with change in value over the income statement.
+Classified as financial assets, measured at fair value with change in value over profit or loss.

-A total of 18 (23) fixed-income investments corresponding to an estimated value of SEK 320m (404) were valued by a recognised international player.
-In the valuation the calculation assumptions were affected by the negative development of the global economy to the extent that the risk of suspension of payment in the underlying companies it was assessed that a total of approximately 17% of the underlying companies are expected to suspend payments in the next five years.
+A total of 9 (18) fixed-income investments corresponding to an estimated value of SEK 184m (320) were valued by a recognised international player.
+In the valuation the calculation assumptions were affected by the negative development of the global economy to the extent that the risk

-During 2011 interest payments from these investments were received amounting to SEK 147m.
+During 2012 interest payments from these investments were received amounting to SEK 76m.